A SEMINAR BY DANIEL BARNETT

 2. We don’t want your finance department to insist we fill in a 10 page ‘new supplier’ form to get paid.

-3. It’s not cost-effective for us to chase small unpaid invoices. give us a reason.
+3. It’s not cost-effective for us to chase small unpaid invoices.

 How is this seminar delivered?